tumile/hadoop-notes/05-HBase.md

   - filter all scanned KeyValues with memstore timestamp > the ReadPoint
   - close the scanner
 - Reader acquires no locks
-- Hbase commits transactions stricly serially
+- HBase commits transactions stricly serially
 - A transaction's commit is delayed until all prior transactions committed
 - HBase does not guarantee any consistency between regions
 - During compactions, it's possible to see a partial row
-  - Hbase keeps track of the earliest ReadPoint used by any open scanner and never collect any KeyValues with a memstore timestamp larger than that ReadPoint
+  - HBase keeps track of the earliest ReadPoint used by any open scanner and never collect any KeyValues with a memstore timestamp larger than that ReadPoint
   - supports ACID guarantees even with concurrent flushes

 ## Memstore and Hfile